vesk4000/Couriers/README.md

 ### Compile the SQL Files

-> **Note:** If you chose to just download the SQL files from the [Release](https://github.com/vesk4000/Couriers/releases/tag/release) as the 1st method stated you can skip this step.
+> **Note:** If you chose to just download the SQL files from the [Database Release](https://github.com/vesk4000/Couriers/releases/tag/Database) as the 1st method stated you can skip this step.

 Run the `compile.bat` file and you should see two new files generated in the root directory of the project - `couriers.sql` and `examples.sql`.